People usually use popular diets to lose weight, but what about if someone enjoys a particular way of eating and wishes

 While genetics may be true in rare cases, it’s usually because of a common mistake people make: not eating enough food.

 Adding more energy-dense and protein-dense foods into the diet can quickly remedy this.

 Try adding an extra amount of these foods:

-But, do take care to add additional amounts slowly, or you will just gain fat.
+But, do take care to add additional amounts slowly, or gaining fat becomes more likely.

 Trial, monitor and adjust.